 Fauvism is a fun art history lesson to teach.
 It’s intense colors are perfect for teaching color mood.
 I do this project with my 4th grade art classes, but really it could be adapted to most grades depending on complexity of subject matter.

-Materials: 12×18 sheets of white paper, pencils, sharpies, tempera paints, paint brushes, water cups, paper towels, newspaper for tables
+Supplies: 12×18 sheets of 90lb watercolor paper, pencils, sharpies, Crayola NEON Oil Pastels or Sax Non-Toxic Tempera Paint Cakes – Set of 6 – Fluorescent Colors (this is what we used), paint brushes, water cups, paper towels, newspaper for tables

 - Color Mood-Sometimes we can attach a color to the emotions we are feeling.
 Have you ever heard the phrases “So mad he could see red”, “Feeling blue”, or “Being green with envy”.
 Artists use color to create different moods- through color intensity (bright & dull) and color value (light & dark).
 Artist’s also sometimes use color schemes to create moods (complementary colors create excitement).
 Using colors deliberately gives a deeper expression to our artwork and evokes different emotional responses in the viewer.